miklevin/MikeLev.in/_posts/2022-05-01-writing-a-bash-loop-script-for-jekyll.md

 headline: Successfully Completed Bash Loop Script for Jekyll to Edit 10 Sites Simultaneously
 description: I wrote a Bash loop script for Jekyll to edit 10 sites at once, centralizing the identical files.
 I tested the script by adding line-height to style.scss, and it was successful.
 I then pushed the changes to all of my sites using git commands, and I'm excited to share the results with you!
 keywords: Bash, Loop, Script, Jekyll, Edit, Sites, Centralizing, Identical, Files, Line-Height, Style.scss, Push, Changes, MikeLevin, Pythonically, Linuxpythonvimgit, Mikeateleven, Tardigradecircus, Removablefinger, Mike-Levin, Lundervand, Pipulate, Whatsametafor, Guerillatech, Git, Add, Commit
-categories: change, loop, jekyll, python, pipulate, git, linux
+categories: linux, jekyll, change, python, pipulate, git, loop
 permalink: /blog/writing-a-bash-loop-script-for-jekyll/
 layout: post
 group: blog